Phase 3

 Performance Targets Include

-• Increase the role of academic preparation and competencies on emerging media and technology into the curricula beginning in Fall 2025 with full implementation by Fall 2026
+• Increase the role of academic preparation and competencies in emerging media and technology into the curricula beginning in Spring 2026

-• Invest in media and technological infrastructure upgrades on all campuses informed by industry best practices and employment trends and opportunities beginning in Fall 2025 with full implementation by Fall 2027
+• Invest in media and technological infrastructure upgrades on all campuses informed by industry best practices and employment trends and opportunities beginning in Fall 2026

 Goals Supported